Invitation to Artists Participating in the 2019 Whitney Biennial

 If you are interested in withholding content from the 2019 Whitney Biennial using WAGENCY, please contact W.A.G.E. directly: email@example.com.
 All correspondence will be kept confidential.
 Biennial artists will receive free access to WAGENCY for the duration of the exhibition.

-The Fee Request below is an example of what withholding content from the 2019 Whitney Biennial would look like using WAGENCY.
-Artists may include any message they like, but the request will appear to the recipient as it does below.
+Below is an example of what a Fee Request sent through WAGENCY would look like to recipients at the Whitney Museum.
+If the Fee Request's terms are not 'approved' or the recipient chooses to 'negotiate' them down, the sender/WAGENT can choose to withhold content in response.
 Fee Requests are sent to recipients from W.A.G.E. on behalf of WAGENTS.
 For more information about how WAGENCY works, please click here.